bbfrederick/rapidtide/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Elizabeth DuPre at elizabeth.dupre@mail.mcgill.ca.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Blaise Frederick at bbfrederick@mclean.harvard.edu.
 Confidentiality will be respected in reporting.

 ## Attribution